maggiben/rocko_decoy/website/content/learn/can-i-borrow-usd-with-my-crypto/index.md

 Borrowing USD against your crypto comes with unique perks:

-- **Competitive Interest Rates**: These loans typically have lower interest rates than unsecured personal loans or credit card debts.
+- **Competitive Interest Rates**: These [crypto loans](https://rocko.co) typically have lower interest rates than unsecured personal loans or credit card debts.
 - **Tax Efficiency**: By borrowing against crypto rather than selling, you may sidestep potential capital gains taxes.
 - **Retain Crypto Upside**: If your crypto's value surges, you stand to benefit from its appreciation, as you still hold the asset.